sertchan/Discord-Scraper/README.md

 -  Bot creates specific folders for guilds so it is really easy to handle.
 -  I used local json database for safety accessibility.

 😶‍🌫️ I added all of thing could scaraped as an normal user on api.
-Scrapeing banners.
+Scraping banners.
 Bio's etc. as a normal user does not allowed in discord.js api.
 Thanks for patience.

 👍 There are plenty of things that could be added to the script, feel free to contribute!